bailaoshijiadao/sugarchain-nodemap/README.md

 - Visual representation of coin nodes on a Google Maps.
 - Node data will be cached for 10 minutes.
 - Detailed table view showing (if you use IPinfo.io):
-  - IP address and Hostname
+  - IP address and Hostname (if available)
   - User agent (Wallet Version)
   - Coin block height
   - Country and Timezone